Jamie Barton (singer): Career

-In summer 2007, Barton made her professional operatic debut singing the role of Annina, the lead character's maid, in Verdi's La traviata at the Opera Theatre of Saint Louis.
+In summer 2007, Barton made her professional operatic debut singing the role of Annina, the maid, in Verdi's La traviata at the Opera Theatre of Saint Louis.

-In July 2008, Barton sang in Humperdinck's Hansel and Gretel at the Aspen Music Festival; one critic described Barton's performance as coming "close to stealing the show with her over-the-top witch."
+In July 2008, Barton sang as the Witch in Humperdinck's Hansel and Gretel at the Aspen Music Festival; one critic described Barton's performance as coming "close to stealing the show with her over-the-top witch."

-In the 2008/09 season, Barton, a graduate of the Houston Grand Opera Studio, sang three times with the Houston Opera, as Ursula in Berlioz's Béatrice et Bénédict, as Giovanna in Verdi's Rigoletto, and as Mrs. Ronaldson in the world premiere of André Previn's Brief Encounter.
+In the 2008/09 season, Barton, a graduate of the Houston Grand Opera Studio, sang three times with the Houston Grand Opera, as Ursula in Berlioz's Béatrice et Bénédict, as Giovanna in Verdi's Rigoletto, and as Mrs. Ronaldson in the world premiere of André Previn's Brief Encounter.

 In the 2009/2010 season, she debuted at the Metropolitan Opera in the role of the Second Lady in Mozart's The Magic Flute.
 She also sang for the first time with the Canadian Opera Company as Emilia, Desdemona's maid, in Verdi's Otello.

 In 2011, Barton performed the role of Mère Marie in Poulenc's Dialogues of the Carmelites at the Bavarian State Opera in Munich.
 Also in 2011, Barton debuted with the Lyric Opera of Chicago.
 She sang three roles: the Voice of the Mother in Offenbach's The Tales of Hoffmann, the Nurse in Mussorgsky's Boris Godunov, and the Dryade in Richard Strauss's Ariadne auf Naxos.

 In summer 2012, she sang again with the Bavarian State Opera at the Munich Opera Festival, singing the role of the Second Norn in Richard Wagner's Götterdämmerung.

-On June 21, 2013, Barton won the Song Prize at the BBC Cardiff Singer of the World competition.
-Two days later, she won the entire contest.
-This makes her the second person in the history of the competition to win both prizes, after Romanian tenor Marius Brenciu did so in 2001.
+On June 21, 2013, Barton won both the main prize and the song prize at the BBC Cardiff Singer of the World competition.
+She won the primary competition two days after winning the song prize.
+This made her the second person in the history of the competition to win both prizes, after Romanian tenor Marius Brenciu did so in 2001.

 In 2018 she was the vocal soloist for the BBC Last Night of the Proms in the Royal Albert Hall.

 She is represented by Columbia Artists Management and Verismo Communications.